 - 1. A member must be 8 years (Youth age) old to show a market goat pen. - 2.
-Market Goats must have a birthdate of Dec.
+Market Goats must have a birthdate prior to Dec.
 1st and be a minimum weight of 40 pounds to sell at The Youth livestock auction. - 3.
 Members may weigh-in or tag three goats and select two to take to the fair.
 A member will be allowed to show one goat as an individual or two individuals. - 4.
 Market Goats may be either a wether or a doe. - 5.
-Rate of Gain contest will be based on the total pen weight of goats. - 6.
+Rate of Gain contest will be based the individual weight of goats. - 6.
 All market goats must be slick sheared. - 7.
 All market goats must be castrated and dehorned. - 8.
-The use of Alcoholic beverages, illegal drugs, or sedatives on market project will not be allowed. - 9.
-All animals that meet the livestock committee market livestock guidelines must be sold at the Youth Market Livestock Auction. - 10.
-No training spikes will be allowed.

-11. Dress code for the market goat showmanship class will be the same as the other market animal projects.
+No training spikes will be allowed. - 9.
+Dress code for the market goat showmanship class will be the same as the other market animal projects.